-(c) Requiring the disobedient party to pay the other party's expenses, including a reasonable attorney's fee, incurred in preparing for and attending necessary hearings caused by the noncompliance.
+(c) Requiring the disobedient party to pay the other party's expenses, including reasonable attorney fees incurred in preparing for and attending necessary hearings caused by the noncompliance.

 (d) Entering any order authorized by JCRCP 37.

 Rule 30.
 Appearances; substitutions; withdrawal or change of attorneys.